ChrisBlauvelt/techieportfolio/content/pages/index.md

   - type: CtaSection
     title: Let's do this
     text: |
-      My services can be purchased and reserved through Fiverr!
+      My services can be purchased and reserved through the following sites:
     actions:
       - type: Button
         label: Book me!